sugarvillela/Stemmer/README.md

 ## Overview
 * A stemmer is a program that tries to strip the prefixes and suffixes from a word to find its root.
 This is naturally difficult for a computer.
 Natural language is not context free, and for every rule there is an exception.
 There are even exceptions for which there are no rules.

-* In light of this, the best stemmer works in conjunction with a separate reference list of words.
-The stemmer outputs a list of candidate words which is compared to a list of known words.
-When it finds a match, it runs a traceback to figure out which prefixes and suffixes were stripped off to make that word.
+* In light of this, the best a stemmer can do is output a short list of candidate words.
+You then use the stemmer in conjunction with another program that can reference a list of known root words.
+When you find a candidate word that is a root word, you call the stemmer's traceback function to get a list of the prefixes and suffixes were stripped off to make that word.
 Put it all together and you have a valid breakdown of the word, so you're a step closer to finding its semantic meaning.

 ## Examples
 * Say you have a made up word like **overeatery**.
 Feed that to the stemmer and you will get this list: